KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/leadership.md

 ### Reviewing and Editorial Contributions

 - **Reviewer (2022 – Present)**
+   Recognized as "Gold Reviewer" for ICML 2026.
 Reviewer for many prestigious AI journals and conferences:
   - International Conference on Machine Learning (ICML)
   - International Conference on Learning Representations (ICLR)
   - IEEE Transactions on Pattern Analysis and Machine Intelligence